Can I include expenses for disabled child on Form 2441 when using SureFire?

 Yes you can include expenses for disabled child on Form 2441.

-Please see IRS instructions below:
+Please see the IRS instructions below:

 Qualifying Person/Child